From a WordPress Site to a Blazing-Fast Flutter App : REST API vs GraphQL

 Our initial version was a success—it worked!
 But we quickly ran into a common challenge: how do we make the app feel fast and smooth, and, most importantly, how do we stop it from breaking every time we update a plugin on our WordPress site?

-This is the story of our journey—analyzing our app's architecture and discovering the modern, future-proof approach to make it faster, more reliable, and a joy to maintain.
+This is the story of our journey—analysing our app's architecture and discovering the modern, future-proof approach to make it faster, more reliable, and a joy to maintain.

 Our Starting Point: A Look at Our Project's DNA